parlaynu/sonos-over-vpn/README.md

     inet 192.168.1.21  netmask 255.255.255.0  broadcast 192.168.1.255
     ether b8:27:eb:81:53:de  txqueuelen 1000  (Ethernet)

 Log into your ISP router and create the reservation.
-This will be different for all routers; buf for mine, the process was:
+This will be different for all routers; for mine, the process was:

-Navigate through the menus to:

-    Connectivity -> Local Network

-Click on `DHCP Reservations` and enter in the name, MAC address and IP address from above.
+Navigate through the menus to: Connectivity -> Local Network.
+Click on 'DHCP Reservations' and enter the name, MAC address and IP address from above.

 ### VPN Endpoint

-To use your VPN, you need a way to access it from outside your home/work network - this can be either a DNS name or an IP address.
+To use your VPN, you need a way to access the endpoint from outside your home/work network - this can be either a DNS name or an IP address.

 For the DNS name, you can use a dynamic DNS provider and a lot of ISP routers have built in support for dynamic DNS.
 Now's a good time to set that up if you plan on using it.

 This can also just be an IP address.
 However, this will probably change from time to time so you'll need to update it in your client config occasionally.
 A simple way to get your public IP address is with this:

     dig @resolver1.opendns.com +short myip.opendns.com